redwoodjs/redwood/README.md

   <h1 align="center">Redwood</h1>
 </p>

-_by Tom Preston-Werner, Peter Pistorius, and Rob Cameron._
+_by Tom Preston-Werner, Peter Pistorius, Rob Cameron, David Price, and more than a hundred amazing contributors (see end of file for a full list)._

 **Redwood is an opinionated, full-stack, serverless web application framework that will allow you to build and deploy JAMstack applications with ease.**